 - one of a block of not more than four leasehold flats and the borrower will also own the freehold jointly with one or more of the other flat owners in the building; or - one of two leasehold flats in a building where the borrower also owns the freehold reversion of the other flat and the other leaseholder owns the freehold reversion in the borrower's flat; check part 2 to see if we will accept it as security and if so, what our requirements will be.
 5.8.5 Does the lender accept security which comprises one of two leasehold flats in a building where the borrower also owns the freehold reversion of the other flat and the other leaseholder owns the freehold reversion in the borrower's flat?
 If so, are there any specific requirements?

+Bullet 1 clause 5.8.5 - Yes, we require a mortgage of the leasehold interest in the flat owned by the borrower.

+Bullet 2 clause 5.8.5 - Yes, we do accept this type of security.
+We require a charge over both the freehold reversion and leasehold titles owned by the borrower.

+Last updated: 16/06/2025

+View all answers to this question

+5.9 Commonhold

-Yes, we require a first charge over the freehold and leasehold titles, as appropriate Last updated: 14/03/2021 View all answers to this question 5.9 Commonhold 5.9.1 If any part of the property comprises of commonhold, check part 2 to see if we will accept it as security.
+5.9.1 If any part of the property comprises of commonhold, check part 2 to see if we will accept it as security.

 5.9.1 Does the lender lend on commonhold?